2024-25 Edition

 Sora P. Tanjasiri, M.P.H., Ph.D.
 University of California, Los Angeles, Equity Advisor Associate Director, Cancer Health Disparities and Community Engagement and Professor of Epidemiology and Biostatistics; Asian American Studies; Health, Society, and Behavior

 Bert Winther-Tamaki, Ph.D.
-New York University, Professor of Art History; Asian American Studies; East Asian Studies; Visual Studies (modern Japanese art and visual culture, Asian American art, art and globalization)
+New York University, Professor of Art History; Asian American Studies; East Asian Studies; Visual Studies (modern Japanese art and visual culture, Asian American art, art and ecology)

 Karna Wong, Ph.D.
 University of California, Los Angeles, Assistant Professor of Teaching of Urban Planning and Public Policy; Asian American Studies